boardcon/EM3566/docs/source/software.rst

  make ARCH=arm64 em3566-boardcon-lvds.img

 .. note::
- It will pop out configuration the IO Domain Map power window when first time compile kernel, you need to configure according to the table below.
+ It will pop out **configuration the IO power Domain Map** window when first time compile kernel, you need to configure according to the table below.

  .. figure:: ./image/IO-power-Domain-Map.png
    :align: center